 Our Yü Smart business installs new generation smart meters (known as SMETs2) onto our customers' premises.
 These meters provide customers with significant benefits to understand their energy consumption and expected costs.
 They also provide greater insight into customer usage and payment habits via real time data.
-Whilst 2023 was a year of learning and understanding how best the Group could take advantage of this new complementary opportunity, the Yü Smart team successfully installed over 8,500 meters.
-As expected, we have encountered various hurdles that are typical to a startup business.
-From combining the two business capabilities in a single customer offer, to scaling installation capability or securing enough metering assets, I'm pleased we've tackled these challenges well, and with a new and strengthened management team in place I am very confident we will see significant asset installation growth in 2024 and beyond.
+Whilst 2023 was a year of learning and understanding how best the Group could take advantage of this new complementary opportunity, the Yü Smart team successfully installed over 8,500 term will, after accounting for continued earnings growth, reduce meters.
+As expected, we have encountered various hurdles that dividend cover to broadly 3x EPS which should see further material are typical to a startup business.
+From combining the two business progress to distributions. capabilities in a single customer offer, to scaling installation capability or securing enough metering assets, I'm pleased we've I look forward to updating the market on progress in the coming months. tackled these challenges well, and with a new and strengthened management team in place I am very confident we will see significant asset installation growth in 2024 and beyond.